The Festival of Courage: A Celebration of Strength, Community & Growth

 A Quest to Support Our School

 The Festival of Courage also serves as an important fundraiser for WSD.
 Each class is represented by a small but mighty gnome on a dragon-slaying quest.
-As each class works toward their fundraising goal, their gnome earns essential provisions for the journey — a sword, a helmet, a shield, food, and more!
+As each class works toward their fundraising goal, their gnome earns essential provisions for the journey: a sword, a helmet, a shield, food, and more!
+It’s a playful and meaningful way for students to connect with the purpose of giving, while families and friends help fuel their classroom’s quest.

 Whether you’re a parent, grandparent, alumni, or community friend, your presence brings warmth and meaning to this special weekend.
-Come celebrate the courage in every child — and the community that lifts them up.
+Come celebrate the courage in every child and the community that lifts them up.

 Together, we face dragons.
 Together, we grow strong.